DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/07 The Modern Day UFO Disinformation Agent - Dr. Sean Kirkpatrick's Lies.md

 00;10;00;26 - 00;10;26;14
 Gerb
 I would recommend checking that out.
 This is about the end of the document.
-But what I think is the most damning piece of evidence against AARO and why Sean Kirkpatrick and Arrow are just a front and a disinformation front is a 2022 contract was awarded to AARO in 2020 to a company called Sand Corp., was awarded $1.9 million by the [[Department of Defense]] for Arrow Support Services.
+But what I think is the most damning piece of evidence against AARO and why Sean Kirkpatrick and Arrow are just a front and a disinformation front is a 2022 contract was awarded to AARO in 2020 to a company called [[Sancorp]], was awarded $1.9 million by the [[Department of Defense]] for AARO Support Services.

 00;10;26;19 - 00;11;03;16
 Gerb
 Okay, nothing crazy here.
-Contracts are awarded to private customers in industry all the time, but Sand Corp. specializes in preventing leaks and stopping whistleblowers.
+Contracts are awarded to private customers in industry all the time, but [[Sancorp]] specializes in preventing leaks and stopping whistleblowers.

-Let me repeat that again.
-Sand Corp. specializes in stopping leaks and preventing whistleblowers.
+Let me repeat that again. [[Sancorp]] specializes in stopping leaks and preventing whistleblowers.
 The House Intelligence and Security [[Ronald Moultrie]]'s office was involved in securing this contract as well.

 One final thing I'd like to talk about is in 2022, an apparent meeting of Sean Kirkpatrick at [[George Mason University]] in Arlington, Virginia, occurred.